Best way to send money internationally: a guide to international wire transfers

 How do international wire transfers work?

-• Processing: The sending institution debits the sender's bank account for the transfer amount and any associated fees.
-The transfer request is then transmitted to the recipient's bank through a secure system.
+• Processing: The bank debits the sender’s account for the transfer amount plus any applicable fees, then transmits the payment instructions through a secure network such as SWIFT.

-International wire transfers are a convenient way for anyone to transfer money across borders and seas, and there are a few ways to get it done.
-Typically, you work with your bank in person, online, or over the phone.
-But there are also alternative international transfer services that can help you send and receive money quickly:
+International wire transfers are a convenient way for anyone to transfer money across borders and seas – commonly referred to as sending money overseas – and there are a few ways to get it done.
+Many people use these services to send money overseas to a family member.
+Typically, you work with your bank in person, online, via mobile apps, or over the phone.
+But there are also alternative international transfer services that can help you send and receive money quickly.

 Transfer money internationally through your bank online

-1. Log in to your online banking portal and find “wire transfers.”
+• Log in to your online banking and navigate to “Wire Transfers” or “International Transfers.”

 Transfer money in person or over the phone

-If online isn’t for you, banks also initiate international wire transfers in person and over the phone.
+If online isn't for you, banks also allow you to send a wire in person or over the phone.
 The process is pretty similar to the online banking service:

-1. Contact your bank in person or over the phone to initiate a transfer.
+• Contact your bank in person or over the phone to initiate a transfer and send a wire.

 Use international transfer services to send payments